engtuncay/engtuncay.github.io/java/java-art-a-guide-to-jdbi.md

 Actual connections to the database are represented by instances of the Handle class.

-The easiest way to work with handles, and have them automatically closed, is by using lambda expressions:
+The easiest way to work with handles, and have them *automatically closed*, is by using lambda expressions:

 ```java
 jdbi.useHandle(handle -> {